 Honed marble tends to absorb more sealant than polished marble.
 And because marble is more porous than some other natural stones, this can make a big difference.
 If possible, find a sealer that’s designed for the appropriate finish your stone has.

 What about water-based versus solvent-based sealants?
 Both will work on a marble surface, but the best choice depends on what you want to accomplish.
 Solvent-based sealants are better at repelling water.
 On the other hand, water-based sealants are better at repelling oil.
 Consider what types of activities you usually use the surface for, and choose the sealant accordingly.

 When Not to Seal Natural Stone Countertops

 Some other types of natural stone don’t need to be sealed, either.
 Dense granites, for example, don’t always need sealing.
-In addition, sealing travertine, limestone as well as some marble is recommended more for cosmetic reasons than for protective ones.
+In addition, sealing travertine, limestone, and some marble is recommended more for cosmetic reasons than for protective ones.

 Professional Sealing for Natural Stone Surfaces

 Over time, the resins and solvents in natural stone sealer will break down.
 This means that they’ll need to be reapplied.
 Depending on the type of stone and its finish, sealants may need to be reapplied every year.
 Others may need to be reapplied every three to five years.